 “The position paper is short but emphatic in describing the need and benefits of cognitive interviewing,” says Dr. Bill Lewinski, executive director of the Force Science Institute.
 “The authors’ statements are clear and strong, and they address issues that are seldom talked about, particularly the adversarial atmosphere that so often—and so unnecessarily—contaminates officer interviews and impedes the recovery of complete and accurate information.”

-The paper, “A Good-Practice Approach to Officer-Involved Shooting Investigations,” can be accessed in full through the FSI website.
-CLICK HERE to download a copy.
+The paper, “A Good-Practice Approach to Officer-Involved Shooting Investigations,” can be accessed in full through CLICKING HERE.

 BLENDING OF PERSPECTIVES

 The document was written by James Wilson, police legal advisor and senior deputy city attorney for Modesto, CA; Dr. Edward Geiselman, a psychology professor at UCLA; and Dr. Alexis Artwohl, formerly a clinical and police psychologist in the Pacific Northwest.

 The 3 began discussing the benefits of cognitive interviewing at a recent certification class in Force Science Analysis where Wilson was a student and Geiselman and Artwohl were on the faculty.
 During a series of email communications afterward, they decided that a position paper that would combine their respective perspectives—Wilson as a litigator who handles the defense of police misconduct claims, Artwohl as a clinician, trainer, and frequent debriefer of critical incidents, and Geiselman as a memory researcher who pioneered the art of cognitive interviewing—might be uniquely persuasive to agencies that have not yet embraced these questioning techniques in OIS investigations.